tianzehu/PA-and-Section-Writeups/PA1-Gradenator-Writeup/README.md

    We are using Travis CI to run our grade script on your program and the publicly available test cases in the PublicTestCases/ subdirectory of your repository.
 To make this work you need to
-       a. login to travis-ci.com with your github id and
+    1. login to travis-ci.com with your github id and
-       b. edit the .travis.yml file for your pa1-gradenator-yourgithubid repository.
+    2. edit the .travis.yml file for your pa1-gradenator-yourgithubid repository.
    Edit the file from the github interface.
 Click on the file and then the pencil icon to edit.
 Put in the EMAIL YOU USE WITH GITHUB.